Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 When you start new coroutines inside the given scope, it's much easier to ensure that all of them are run with the same context.
 And it's much easier to replace the context if needed.

-Now it's time to learn how "using the dispatcher from the outer scope" works.
+Now it's time to learn how using the dispatcher from the outer scope works.
 The new scope created by the `coroutineScope` or by the coroutine builders, always inherits the context from the outer scope.
 In this case, the outer scope is the scope the `suspend loadContributorsConcurrent()` was called from: